 Hi, I’m Nora, thank you very much for visiting my blog.

-I’m married, a mother of one, and working at home, sometimes nighttime, sometimes daytime, as a virtual assistant for a company in Florida.
+I’m married, a mother of one, and working at home, sometimes nighttime, sometimes daytime, as a virtual admin assistant for a company in Florida.
 I also manage several sites and blogs.

 Here I write about things I’ve learned through the years that I hope can help fellow Pinoys.